Dr Natalie C. Ban

 Darienne completed her Masters in Environmental Studies working with Dr. Natalie Ban in 2015.
 Her thesis used coastal trail camera monitoring and surveys to quantify levels of illegal recreational fishing in Rockfish Conservation Areas in the Southern Gulf Islands and Victoria area.
 She also assessed levels of recreational rockfish bycatch and perceptions of rockfish conservation among fishers.
 Darienne also worked in the MER lab analyzing central coast rockfish video data for the Central Coast Indigenous Resource Alliance.
 Darienne also works as the diver in charge and research assistant for a joint Galiano Conservancy Association/UVic ecological assessment of rockfish abundance in the Southern Gulf Islands.
 An avid diver, Darienne also volunteers with the Fish Eye Project as an underwater live dive host, streaming educational underwater video into schools and IMAX theatres.
-She worked with Coral Cay Conservation in the Philippines, and is currently a BC Parks ranger on the Sunshine Coast.
+She worked with Coral Cay Conservation in the Philippines, as a BC Parks ranger on the Sunshine Coast, for DFO in Newfoundland, and is now a PhD student in UVic Biology.

 Georgina completed her PhD candidate at James Cook University, Australia,in 2015, co-supervised by Natalie.
 She is from Tasmania, where she completed her BSc in Marine, Freshwater and Antarctic Science.
 Preferring tropical rather than Antarctic waters for diving, she headed north to do her Honours research in the Philippines, where she used bio-physical simulation modelling to explore potential reef futures under multiple management and climatic scenarios.
 Georgina’s experiences in the Philippines inspired her to pursue a PhD in understanding the human dimensions of marine resource management.
 Supervised by Bob Pressey, Natalie Ban, Josh Cinner and Nadine Marshall, her research focused on how social factors can be incorporated into several stages of systematic conservation planning with two key aims.
 First, she is investigated how to explicitly integrate fisheries livelihood objectives into spatial prioritization procedures to enable MPA designs to be better aligned with the needs of local stakeholders.
 Second, to inform the selection of contextually appropriate conservation actions, she explored the social impacts of MPA management, and the relative role of multiple-scale factors in influencing stakeholders’ engagement in collective MPA management.
 She is now a postdoctoral fellow at James Cook University.